-Name of Supervisor: Name of Student: What areas of growth did you see in the student?
-Did the student work adequately at nieving his or her learning goals?
+Name of Supervisor: Name of Student: 1.
+What areas of growth did you see in the student?
+Did the student work adequately at achieving his or her learning goals?
 2. Where does the student need to stretch his or her understanding and practice of ministry?
 3. How was this experience for you as a supervisor?

 4. Checklist for Case Study Reports

 Report on preaching/worship incident submitted on

 Report on teaching incident submitted on

 Report on pastoral care incident submitted on

 Report of transforming experience submitted on

 Certification of Experience for Credit

+Student Signature Date

-Supervisor Signature Date
+District TRIM Coordinator Signature Date